ramkumar-git/Book-Store-Application/README.md

 #Commands

 1. npm install // Install all required packages
+2. npm start // To run the application
-2. json-server -p 4000 -w books.json // To run the local Json server
+3. json-server -p 4000 -w books.json // To run the local Json server